kepler0/Kepler-s-Engines/README.md

 Harvesting energy from the unknown since [/r/infiniteworldproblems](http://reddit.com/r/infiniteworldproblems).
 Or I'm I confusing the different unknowns again...
 ### Explosive Engine
 It's not what it sounds like...
+## Hydro Engine
+### Isn't it just slightly rediculous that water, and water alone, can't turn the gears of an engine yet?

 ## [License](https://github.com/k2b6s9j/Kepler-s-Engines/blob/master/LICENSE.md)